 Here’s a look at practical ways to keep yourself safe during this doubly dangerous flu season.

-Stock up on medicine to your cabinet
+Stock up on medicine for your cabinet

 It’s also crucial to keep an eye on your medications.
 If you get the sniffles and suspect you are at the onset of the flu, stay home until you feel better to avoid spreading it on to others.
 Keep your medicine cabinet stocked with things that will help reduce fever, coughs, and muscle aches.
 Rather than waiting until the last minute to fill prescriptions, keep them replenished.
 Also, make sure you have a good thermometer on hand to keep track of your temperature.